dwachss/bililiteRange/docs/index.md

 Sets up event listeners so that when the element is activated, the saved selection is restored (except if the element is activated by a mouse click, where the click location determines the selection).
 This means that tabbing into an element restores the previous selection.

-Note that this does not set the focus on the element; use `range.element().focus()` to do that.
+Note that this does not set the focus on the element; use `range.element.focus()` to do that.
 Note also that elements that are not editable and do not have a tabindex cannot be focussed.

 ### `selection()`